Risk Management Tools & Resources

 Balancing Social Media and Patient Privacy in Healthcare

-Maintaining privacy of patients’ protected health information (PHI) is one of the most significant concerns related to social media use in healthcare.
-Privacy and security of PHI are addressed in federal law and governed by the U.S. Department of Health and Human Services (HHS) under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Maintaining the privacy of patients’ protected health information (PHI) is one of the most significant concerns related to social media use in healthcare.
+At the federal level, the U.S. Department of Health and Human Services governs the privacy and security of PHI under HIPAA regulations.
 States also may have laws related to the privacy and security of PHI, which might be more stringent than federal laws.

-Because the boundaries between appropriate versus inappropriate and personal versus professional social media use can easily blur, managing privacy risks can be challenging.
-For example, numerous instances have occurred in which healthcare workers have posted pictures of, or confidential information about, patients on professional or personal social media pages without the patients’ consent.
+Because the boundaries between appropriate versus inappropriate and personal versus professional can easily blur on social media, managing privacy risks can be challenging.
+For example, numerous instances have occurred in which healthcare workers have posted confidential information about patients (including pictures) on professional or personal social media pages without the patients’ consent.
 Regardless of whether these actions were intentional or inadvertent, they violated confidentiality and the patients’ privacy rights.

 In today’s technology-driven culture, it is unreasonable to expect healthcare workers to avoid social media, particularly when many healthcare organizations are using social platforms for marketing and educational purposes.
 Rather, organizational leaders can educate healthcare workers about social media risks, offer best practices, and implement reasonable social media policies.
 For example, consider the following recommendations: